 When you first got your shiny new Android handset you were probably blown away by how fast it was.
 But over time you may well have noticed that your phone is starting to run slow.
-Don't worry – it doesn't mean that there's anything wrong with your smartphone, and there's a lot you and do to help.
+Don't worry - it doesn't mean that there's anything wrong with it.
 Here are some top tips you can use to help speed up your Android phone and get things running quickly again.

 Just about every phone on the market is liable to suffer from slowdown at some point in its life.
 Your Galaxy S5 could slow to a crawl, or your Moto X may motor less than it used to.
 You may notice that apps take longer to load than they used to, that there is a lag between tapping an option and an app responding, or things may just feel generally sluggish.
 You don’t need to put up with this.
 Try some of the following techniques to make your phone run faster.